Seville Cathedral opening hours, tickets and Giralda visitor guide

 History, religion and urban identity in one place

 What gives the site lasting strength is the way different layers meet in the same place: Christian ritual life, medieval and later urban history, artistic heritage, tourism, civic memory and the visual continuity between the cathedral and the surrounding core of Seville.
-This is why the search intention around Seville Cathedral often grows beyond a simple ticket purchase and becomes part of a wider exploration of the city itself.
+This is why interest around Seville Cathedral often grows beyond a simple ticket purchase and becomes part of a wider exploration of the city itself.

 Official opening hours, tickets and planning box